 In February 2014, AMSP released a Request for Qualifications (RFQ) to develop short lists of pre-qualified consultants in five service categories related to asset management and economic development:, including 1.
 Real Estate Services and Brokerage, 2.
 Project Feasibility and Underwriting, 3.
 Economic Development Analysis, 4.
 Community Outreach, and 5.
 Master Planning and Site Planning.
 A total of 37 submissions were received and evaluated by a review panel of real estate and economic development professionals from EWDD, Housing and Community Investment Department, City Planning, Public Works Bureau of Engineering, Harbor Department, and CAO.
 Firms deemed "prequalified" will be placed on a short list, to provide services on an as-needed basis through individual contracts awarded after a request for bids.
 Shortlisted firms will be available to provide services to all City Departments engaged in asset management and economic development.
-A report with recommendations on this topic from this office is forthcoming under separate cover.
+A report from this office with recommendations on this topic was released in July 2014, approved by Council Committees in August and October 2014, and is pending